aestears/plantTracker/README.md

     `method = "count"` and `compType = "allSpp"`.
-A focal individual in your dataset has seven other plants inside its buffer zone, three of species A, two of species B, and 2 of species C. If `output = "summed"`, the value in the “neighbors\_count” column of the returned data frame will simply contain the value “7”.
-If `output = "bySpecies"`, the “neighbors\_count” column for this individual will actually contain a named list
+A focal individual in your dataset has seven other plants inside its buffer zone, three of species A, two of species B, and 2 of species C. If `output = "summed"`, the value in the “neighbors_count” column of the returned data frame will simply contain the value “7”.
+If `output = "bySpecies"`, the “neighbors_count” column for this individual will actually contain a named list
     `{r} list("Species A "= 5, "Species B" = 3, "Species C" = 7)`.
 The
     default value of `output` is `"summed"`.
 -   **`trackID/species/quad/year/site/geometry`** These arguments only
-    need to be included if the columns in `dat` that contain the data for trackID, species, site, quadrat, year and geometry of each observation are *different* from the names
-    “trackID,”Species“,”Site“,”Quad“,”Year, and “geometry”.
-For example,
-    if the column in your version of `dat` that contains the species identity of each observation is called “species\_names”, then the argument `species = "species_names"` must be included in your call to `getNeighbors()`.
+    need to be included if the columns in `dat` that contain the data for trackID, species, site, quadrat, year and geometry of each observation are *different* from the names “trackID,”Species”, “Site”, “Quad”, “Year, and”geometry”.
+For example, if the column in your version of `dat` that contains the species identity of each observation is called “species_names”, then the argument `species = "species_names"` must be included in your call to `getNeighbors()`.

 <a id="getNeigh_out"></a>